Espa?ol

 Non-ionizing radiation doesn’t have as much energy as ionizing radiation does.
 Traditional radiation therapy uses high-energy ionizing radiation to kill cancer cells.
 Ionizing radiation can damage healthy cells nearby, which can cause side effects.

-Other side effects are also possible, depending on where the electrodes are placed on the body.
+Other side effects are also possible.
 For example, TTFields devices worn on the scalp can cause:

 Some people might not be good candidates for treatment with TTFields, because of other health issues they have.
 Talk to your doctor to learn more about whether this type of treatment might be right for you.

-Learn more about how TTFields are used to treat glioblastoma and mesothelioma.
+Learn more about how TTFields are used to treat glioblastoma, mesothelioma, and non-small cell lung cancer.

 The American Cancer Society medical and editorial content team